helios-network/hyperion/README.md

   tx                       Transactions for Hyperion governance and maintenance. version                  Print the version information and exit.

-Run 'peggo COMMAND --help' for more information on a command.
+Run 'hyperion COMMAND --help' for more information on a command.
 ```

 ## Commands

-### peggo orchestrator
+### hyperion orchestrator

 ```
-$ peggo orchestrator -h
+$ hyperion orchestrator -h

-Usage: peggo orchestrator [OPTIONS]
+Usage: hyperion orchestrator [OPTIONS]

 Starts the orchestrator main loop.